molstar/molstar/README.md

 ## Module Overview

-- `mol-comp` Computation abstraction with progress tracking and cancellation support.
+- `mol-task` Computation abstraction with progress tracking and cancellation support.
 - `mol-data` Collections (integer based sets, inteface to columns/tables, etc.)
 - `mol-math` Math related (loosely) algorithms and data structures.
 - `mol-io` Parsing library.
 Each format is parsed into an interface that corresponds to the data stored by it.